bio-phys/MemCurv/README.rst

 This software contains two Python packages:

-* "Fit_bicelle_sph_cap.py" provides algorithm for description of shape changes of a discontinuous membrane pathch.
+* "Fit_bicelle_sph_cap.py" provides algorithm for description of shape changes of a discontinuous membrane patch.
 For.e.g. bicelle-to-vesicle conversion by patch-closure.
 The program uses least square fits for curved membrane-patches to spherical cup/cap shaped surfaces, to compute the constant mean curvature.

 .. image:: fam_bicelle.png